syntax-engineering/datum/README.md

 ##### Datum is currently under development and pre-1.0

+## Latest
+We're close to a refresh, most of Datum has been re-written.
+Hope, hope, hope!

 ## Datum

 Datum is a simple take on Data Driven Testing for Rails.
 Datum: